fonedynamics/2020-fullstack-exercise/readme.md

-# Fone Dynamics Full Stack Development Coding Challenge
+# Uniti Full Stack Development Coding Challenge

 ## Introduction

-Thank you for your interest in working with us at Fone Dynamics!
+Thank you for your interest in working with us at Uniti!
 We all love working with talented co-workers.
 This challenge is intended to help us evaluate where you are in your programming career so we can determine how you might fit within our company.

 ## The Challenge

 ### Background

-In order to assess your ability to develop backend and frontend applications, we ask that you develop a RESTful API in C# .Net Core, with an accompanying Angular Frontend.
+In order to assess your ability to develop backend and frontend applications, we ask that you develop a RESTful API in C# .Net Core, with an accompanying Vue or React Frontend.

 ### Setup